Placement and Prerequisites

 Formal course competency credit is not available in MTH 061, 062, or 141.

 Passing one of the placement tests (I, R, or C) qualifies the student for courses at the corresponding level.
-Placement levels can also be based on the ACT mathematics score.
-A score of 0 to 17 points corresponds to E placement.
-A score of 18 to 21 corresponds to I placement, a score of 22 to 27 corresponds to R placement, and a score of 28 or above corresponds to C placement.
-If a student feels that the ACT test result underrepresents his or her true mathematics background and ability (for instance, if it was taken prior to subsequent mathematics study), then he or she may take our Placement Test; contact the department for details on when and where to take this test, or see below.
+Placement levels can also be based on the SAT or ACT mathematics score within the past five years.
+A SAT math score of 0 to 430 or an ACT math score of 0 to 17 points corresponds to E placement.
+A SAT math score of 440 to 510 or an ACT math score of 18 to 21 corresponds to I placement, a SAT math score of 520 to 630 or an ACT math score of 22 to 27 corresponds to R placement, and a SAT math score of 640 to 800 or an ACT math score of 28 or above corresponds to C placement.
+If a student does not have SAT or ACT scores within the past five years, he or she must take our Placement Test.
+If a student feels that the ACT test result underrepresents his or her true mathematics background and ability (for instance, if it was taken prior to subsequent mathematics study), then he or she may take our Placement Test.
+Contact the department for details on when and where to take this test, or see below.

 In most cases students who have taken a college math course should use that as the basis for placement, rather than ACT scores or the placement test (since college course grades are better indicators of the students' level of knowledge).
 For example, if a student passed (with at least a C or 2.0) Elementary Algebra at OU (MTH 061) or an equivalent course elsewhere, then that student has placement I, and it would usually not be appropriate to take the placement test in order to bypass MTH 062.
 Two noteworthy exceptions are as follows: